 Although mediation does not guarantee an amicable resolution, there is a much better chance of the parties walking away with a result they can live with and can be more hopeful of ending up in a better position to rebuild fractured family relationships.

-Use the link below to download the Inheritance Mediation below which you can share with members of the family as a first step to starting the mediation process.
+Use the link below to download the Family Inheritance Mediation brochure which you can share with members of the family as a first step to starting the mediation process.

 Remi’s inheritance mediation service will now take place online due to COVID-19 restrictions.
 This makes the mediation process even more effective as the mediation can be scheduled very quickly and no-one needs to travel which makes it very convenient for all the parties involved.

-Why don’t you book a FREE 30-minute strategy session with Remi Aiyela so that she can understand the dispute to see how she can help you.
-By booking your strategy session now, you can start taking the first steps towards resolving your dispute and healing family relationships where that is possible.
+Why don’t you book a FREE 30-minute consultation with Remi Aiyela so that she can understand the dispute to see how she can help you.
+By booking your consultation now, you can start taking the first steps towards resolving your dispute and healing family relationships where that is possible.